cms-tau-pog/TauTriggerDev/README.md

 # Study: use of Pnet information at HLT level

+integration of ParticleNet algorithm for tau-identification into HLT

 ##  Requirements

 You only need a CERN account, with access to DAS: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookLocatingDataSamples